-Reference is also made to (i) the UBS Group AG first quarter 2022 report published on 26 April 2022 ("UBS Group First Quarter 2022 Report") and the UBS AG first quarter 2022 report published on 29 April 2022 ("UBS AG First Quarter 2022 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 31 March 2022; and (ii) UBS Group AG second quarter 2022 report published on 26 July 2022 ("UBS Group Second Quarter 2022 Report") and the UBS AG second quarter 2022 report published on 29 July 2022 ("UBS AG Second Quarter 2022 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 30 June 2022.
+Reference is also made to (i) the UBS Group AG first quarter 2022 report published on 26 April 2022 ("UBS Group First Quarter 2022 Report") and the UBS AG first quarter 2022 report published on 29 April 2022 ("UBS AG First Quarter 2022 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 31 March 2022; (ii) UBS Group AG second quarter 2022 report published on 26 July 2022 ("UBS Group Second Quarter 2022 Report") and the UBS AG second quarter 2022 report published on 29 July 2022 ("UBS AG Second Quarter 2022 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 30 June 2022; and (iii) UBS Group AG third guarter 2022 report published on 25 October 2022 ("UBS Group Third Quarter 2022 Report") and the UBS AG third quarter 2022 report published on 28 October 2022 ("UBS AG Third Quarter 2022 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 30 September 2022.
 The interim consolidated financial statements are not audited.